Unsername4092/project_PE2A1/README.md

 This program is designed to take inforamtion from users and analyze it.
 ***
 ## Install list
-* matplotlib: a comprehensive library for creating statics, animated
+* matplotlib: a comprehensive library for creating statics, animated and interactive visualizations in Python.
-* lmfit
+* lmfit: lmfit package provides simple tools to help you build complex fitting models for non-linear least-squares probems and apply these models to real data.
-* glob2
+* glob2:
 * numpy
 * sklearn
 * statsmodels